bgd-labs/aave-proposals-v3/src/20231102_Multi_AaveFundingUpdates/AaveFundingUpdates.md

 - Redeem and transfer 0.5M DAI to Ethereum Treasury
 - Redeem and transfer 0.75M USDT to Ethereum Treasury

+Swap the following asset holdings to GHO:

+- All Aave ARC aUSDC (56,843.44 units at time of writing)
+- All GUSD (18,464.03 units at time of writing)
+- All available aTUSD that can be redeemed (57,373.85 units at time of writing)
+- All UST (893,257.63 units at time of writing)
+- 500k units of DAI held in Treasury (received from Polygon bridge)

 ## References

 - Implementation: [AaveV2Ethereum](https://github.com/bgd-labs/aave-proposals-v3/blob/main/src/20231102_Multi_AaveFundingUpdates/AaveV2Ethereum_AaveFundingUpdates_20231102.sol), [AaveV2Polygon](https://github.com/bgd-labs/aave-proposals-v3/blob/main/src/20231102_Multi_AaveFundingUpdates/AaveV2Polygon_AaveFundingUpdates_20231102.sol), [AaveV3Ethereum](https://github.com/bgd-labs/aave-proposals-v3/blob/main/src/20231102_Multi_AaveFundingUpdates/AaveV3Ethereum_AaveFundingUpdates_20231102.sol)